 - Two Fux (Adam Lambert Cover) - the song appeared on the 2017 setlist for 26 shows.
 Some audience members wondered if it was a deep cut.
 However, it is a long shot.

 If you look at the listening statistics from Spotify, the top three tracks from the "Live Around The World" album as of October 2020 were:

 - The Show Must Go On - released as the first promo track from the album, thus collecting streams for the longest time.
 The song was never performed live by QUEEN with Freddie Mercury, as it was written and recorded mere days before his untimely death.

 - Love Kills - a Freddie Mercury song recorded with Giorgio Moroder as a disco track for the re-release of the movie "Metropolis", later turned into a QUEEN track in a ballad form.

 - I Was Born To Love You - released as the second promo track from the album, and another Freddie Mercury solo rarity only performed by QAL in Japan.

-According to this information, interest for rare QUEEN recordings seems to be higher than for the Greatest Hits!
+According to this information, interest in the rare QUEEN recordings seems to be higher than in the Greatest Hits!
 The worldwide QUEEN fan community is huge, and would likely welcome deep cuts like Dragon Attack or Machines.